OSPreservProject/nemesis-release/README.md

 The standard, publicly available Nemesis packages are currently:

-ccore

-:   contains the Heart Of Nemesis; the low level code, IDC system,
-    startup, build system and so on.
+* *ccore*:   contains the Heart Of Nemesis; the low level code, IDC system, startup, build system and so on.
 You always have to have a version of this.

-tgtx86

-:   contains x86 support.
+* *tgtx86*:   contains x86 support.

-cnet

-:   contains networking support.
+* *cnet*:   contains networking support.

-cws

-:   contains windowing system support.
+* *cws*:   contains windowing system support.

-catm

-:   contains ATM support.
+* *catm*:   contains ATM support.

-caudio

-:   contains audio support.
+* *caudio*:   contains audio support.

-dpatch

-:   contains the source code management scripts we use for Nemesis.
+* *dpatch*:   contains the source code management scripts we use for Nemesis.

-nemtools

-:   contains the new tools necessary to build Nemesis, such as fancy
-    linkers and IDL compilers.
+* *nemtools*:   contains the new tools necessary to build Nemesis, such as fancy linkers and IDL compilers.

-releasemisc

-:   contains the skeleton of the quickstart tar ball.
+* *releasemisc*:   contains the skeleton of the quickstart tar ball.

 The following packages may become available in the future:

-tgtarm

-:   contains ARM support.
-This package is not publically available yet,
-    pending a copyright review.
+* tgtarm:   contains ARM support.
+This package is not publically available yet, pending a copyright review.

-tgtalpha

-:   contains Alpha support.
-This package is not publically available
-    yet, pending a copyright review.
+* *tgtalpha*:   contains Alpha support.
+This package is not publically available yet, pending a copyright review.

-snet

-:   will contain extended networking support from SICS.
+* *snet*:   will contain extended networking support from SICS.

-gnemx

-:   will contain X11 support for the windowing system in cws
+* *gnemx*:   will contain X11 support for the windowing system in cws from Glasgow..
-    from Glasgow..

-gxopen

-:   will contain X/Open support from Glasgow.
+* *gxopen*:   will contain X/Open support from Glasgow.

 Quickstart
 ==========